mateitudor/mt-gfw-coupon_generator/README.md

 #### Debug Mode

+Debug mode can be enabled in the plugin settings under **Coupon Generator > Settings**.
+When enabled, detailed information about coupon generation, form processing, and email sending will be logged to help troubleshoot issues.

-Enable debug logging by adding this to your `wp-config.php`:
+To view debug logs, add these lines to your `wp-config.php`:
 ```php
 define('WP_DEBUG', true);
 define('WP_DEBUG_LOG', true);